The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

-Goto Settings > App and then goto Installed Apps under Apps.
+Goto Settings > App and then go to Installed Apps under Apps.

 You will see a list of all the applications that are installed on your computer.
 It includes both UWP and non-UWP applications.
 To find a UWP application, do the following.

 Click on the three dots on the right side of each panel of the application, and if you see Uninstalled, it is a general application.
-And if there is Advance options, it is a UWP application.
+And if there are Advance options, it is a UWP application.

 The following procedure will provide you with a list of UWP applications.

 Here you will get the name of the application and the full name of the package of the application.

 The answer is that the system is able to terminate a suspended process if it is determined that the process is no longer required or if it has been suspended for a prolonged period of time.